Phentermine sustained-release capsules

 high blood pressure

-history of substance abuse
+history of drug abuse or addiction

 lung disease called Primary Pulmonary Hypertension (PPH)

 taken an MAOI like Carbex, Eldepryl, Marplan, Nardil, or Parnate in last 14 days